How To Hit Your Chips with Solid Contact

 The last tip that helps with hitting better chips is to make sure you are accelerating through the shot.
 Match the backswing and follow through length in your swing and don't stop after you hit the ball, keep going through all the way.
 You want to swing the club towards your target and then turn and follow your club and face the target.

-Hope these tips help your chipping so you can eliminate fat and thin shots around the greens once and for all.
+Hope these tips help your chipping so you can eliminate fat and thin shots around the greens and hit it closer to the hole more often.